 Is your Instagram feed largely made up of well-lit selfies and avocado toast?
 Peace signs and puppy pictures?
-If you fancy spicing up the monotony, Galway’s enchanting landscapes make for the perfect backdrop for any photograph.
+If you fancy spicing up the monotony, pay Galway’s enchanting landscapes a visit - they're the perfect backdrop for any photograph.

 Whether it’s an artful shot of the iconic Blackrock or a glimpse of some of the many winding country roads, Galway offers new and unexpected vistas wherever you go.
 There’s always new street art popping up around the city, so make sure you keep those eyes peeled.